Home

 We made a small batch of this soup using this recipe.
 Food servers explained to the restaurant guests that we wanted them to try the soup- for free.
 Many of the guests decided to do so and we gave them the equivalent of 2 soup spoons of the soup.
 What do you think happened?

-The guests were surprized at the mild and creamy flavor of this soup.
+The guests were surprised at the mild and creamy flavor of this soup.
 Nearly everyone who tried the soup said it was delicious.
 They ordered a cup or bowl of the soup and enjoyed every bite.
 This recipe for Cream of Cauliflower Soup has been a real restaurant recipe ever since that day - years ago.

 Note: This recipe has about 7.35 grams of carbohydrates per serving assuming 4 servings for the recipe as specified and that includes 1 tablespoon of chopped green onions per serving as the garnish.